javanibble/kubernetes-cheat-sheet/minikube-cheat-sheet.md

 />

 # Minikube
-minikube quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows.
-A production kubernetes kluster setup consists of multiple master and worker nodes on separate virtual or physical machines.
-Minikube allows you to run a single-node kubernetes cluster on your machine.
-Both the master and worker processes are running on the single node.
+Minikube creates a local Kubernetes cluster on macOS, Linux, and Windows.
+A production Kubernetes cluster setup consists of at least two master nodes and multiple worker nodes on separate virtual or physical machines.
+Minikube allows you to run a single-node Kubernetes cluster on your development machine.
+Both the master and worker processes are running on a single node.
 The docker runtime environment is pre-installed in the node.

-Minikube support kubernetes features that makes sense locally like, DNS, NodePorts, PersistentVolumes, Ingress, ConfigMaps & Secrets, Dashboards, Container runtime (docker, rkt, CRI-O), enabling CNI (Container Network Interface) and loadbalancer.
+Minikube supports Kubernetes features that makes sense locally like, DNS, NodePorts, PersistentVolumes, Ingress, ConfigMaps & Secrets, Dashboards, Container runtime (Docker, rkt, CRI-O), enabling CNI (Container Network Interface) and load balancer.

-Minikube has a number of custom addons that can easily be enabled vi the command line.
-The addons are for example, dashboard, ingress, heapster, prometheus, registry-creds, etc..
+Minikube has several custom add-ons that can easily be enabled via the command line.
+The add-ons are, for example, dashboard, ingress, heapster, prometheus, registry-creds, etc...
+The minikube deployment files in `~/.minikube/addons/deployment.yaml` can be used to run custom Kubernetes resources every time minikube starts.

 Minikube is configurable via the config.json file, environment variables and flags.
-The $MINIKUBE_HOME resolves to the `~/.minikube` folder and contains all the minikube configuration and cached minikube artifacts.
+The $MINIKUBE_HOME resolves to the `~/.minikube` folder and contains all the minikube configuration and cached minikube artefacts.

+* Explicit Config: ~/.minikube/config/config.json (Via minikube config set commands)
+* Default Config: ~/.minikube/profiles/minikube/config.json
+* Applied Config: ~/.minikube/machines/minikube/config.json

 Configuration files can be mounted on the minikube node via `~/.minikube/files/home/config.yaml -> /home/config.yaml`.
-The minikube deployment files in `~/.minikube/addons/deployment.yaml` can be used to run custom kubernetes resources everytime minikube starts.

 This cheatsheet is based on minikube version: **v1.15.1**